A review of Timaya's 'Happy' featuring Machel Montano

 With news of the release of ‘Happy’, anticipations came high especially since it features the Soca artist from Trinidad, Machel Montano.
 Machel Montano, in recent times, has risen to regional and world prominence from exporting his brand of Soca music farther away from the Caribbean islands.
 His tours and appearances in carnivals are well attended and trend on social media with a fiery acceptance.
 You get fans pleading that he extends his tours to their countries and cities.

 However, it is worth mentioning that this is not the first collaboration of Machel Montano with continental African artists, and neither is it the first with Timaya.
-At about 2014, Machel Montano was featured in the remix of Timaya's hit track, 'Shake Your Bum Bum'.
+In about 2014, Machel Montano was featured in the remix of Timaya's hit track, 'Shake Your Bum Bum'.
 Such a sensually appealing fusion of Afrobeat with Soca the remix turned out to be.

 Machel brought on his spice such as transports the listener to a carnivalesque mood.
 You just can't help but imagine the song being played at some carnival, not at any one of the Caribbean islands this time, but upon the white beach sands of Akassa or any one of the islands in Bayelsa, the homeland of Timaya.
 In 2016 Machel Montano featured Timaya in 'Better Than Them', and evidently it was an invitation of Afrobeat into the territories of Soca.
 It played out wonderfully.